Kartik14/latent-diffusion/README.md

 It contains about 16k high quality images of Animal faces.
 Once the dataset is download, move it into the `data/afhq` directory and create two files `train.txt` and `val.txt` inside `data/afhq` containing the relative paths to the train and val images respectively.

-# Download the IJEPA and MAE Encoders
+# Download Pretrained Encoders

 The IJEPA encoder can be downloaded from [here](https://github.com/facebookresearch/ijepa) and MAE can be downloaded from [here](https://github.com/facebookresearch/mae).
 We use the ViT-Huge variant for our experiments.

-# Extract and save the encoder embeddings on AFHQ
+# AFHQ Encoder Embeddings

 To extract and save the embeddings for the AFHQ dataset, run the following commands for train and validation images: